The Misconceptions of “Writing” Stand-Up Comedy

 What would you say if I told you that the chances are great that what you believe to be the “way” to develop stand-up comedy material that will work well for you on stage is almost all wrong (more accurately, missing a ton of very important information)?

-More accurately put, I will be so bold as to say that what you believe “writing” stand-up comedy material to be is actually taken out of context if you can embrace this simple and easily observable fact that gets largely overlooked and that is:
+More accurately put, I will be so bold as to say that what you believe “writing” stand-up comedy material to be is actually taken out of context if you can embrace this simple and easily observable fact that gets largely overlooked:

 Writing and speaking are two distinctly different forms of communication.

 Therefore, it is not enough to just write down an idea that you think is funny and assume that it will work on stage.
-The process of developing stand-up comedy material involves more than just writing down jokes and performing them on stage.
+The process of developing stand-up comedy material involves more than just writing down jokes and performing them.

 In fact, the process of developing stand-up comedy material is a complex one that requires a deep understanding of how to structure and deliver material in a way that is both funny and relatable to the audience.

-Ponder this as you consider getting into the game of stand-up comedy — information that just doesn’t quite line up with the conventional “joke writing” process…
+Consider this as you contemplate getting into the game of stand-up comedy—information that just doesn’t quite line up with the conventional “joke writing” process:

-1. “Joke writing” as it is taught today is difficult at best to master.
-It doesn’t account for the majority of the real impact when it comes to laughter generation – body language, facial expressions and voice tone variations.
+- “Joke writing” as it is taught today is difficult at best to master.
+It doesn’t account for the majority of the real impact when it comes to laughter generation – body language, facial expressions, and voice tone variations.

 Audiences don’t read a comedian’s stand-up comedy material.
 They experience the stand-up comedy material the way the comedian expresses it.

-3. It is the visual and auditory supplemental communication you use when talking that reduces the number of words needed when speaking verbally vice “writing”.
+- It is the visual and auditory supplemental communication you use when talking that reduces the number of words needed when speaking verbally versus “writing”.

 Many more words are needed when “writing” to communicate than we use when we speak to someone.
 That’s because all you have to work with are the literal words themselves.